-1.49 Under the reforms of housing finance the Government published Limits on Indebtedness Determination 2012 which set out the maximum amount of housing debt the Authority could have outstanding at any one time.
+1.44 Under the reforms of housing finance the Government published Limits on Indebtedness Determination 2012 which set out the maximum amount of housing debt the Authority could have outstanding at any one time.
 The limit for North Tyneside was £290.824m.
-As explained in section 7 of the annex to the Council Report of the 5 February 2015 this limit will be required to flex to allow headroom for the North Tyneside Living PFI scheme.
-Details of how this will take place are still to be determined by CLG, however, Table 11 below shows the assumed limit on the level of indebtedness following the flexing of the cap.
+The HRA Capital Financing Requirement excluding the North Tyneside Living PFI scheme should be within the cap set.
+The table below confirms that the proposals remain within the cap set.